khongten001/NitroPascal/README.md

 ## 🎯 Introduction

-NitroPascal is a next-generation Pascal implementation that bridges the elegance of Pascal with the raw performance of C. By combining modern language features with low-level optimization capabilities, NitroPascal aims to deliver the best of both worlds: readable, maintainable code that doesn't sacrifice speed.
+NitroPascal is a next-generation Pascal compiler that bridges the elegance of Object Pascal with the raw performance of C. By transpiling Object Pascal code to optimized C++, NitroPascal aims to deliver the best of both worlds: readable, maintainable code that doesn't sacrifice speed.

 ## 🔥 What Makes It Special?

 NitroPascal takes a revolutionary approach to achieving C-level performance: **transpilation**.
-Instead of interpreting or compiling directly to bytecode, NitroPascal transpiles modern NitroPascal code into highly optimized, idiomatic C++.
+Instead of interpreting or compiling directly to bytecode, NitroPascal transpiles Object Pascal code into highly optimized, idiomatic C++.
 This intermediate C++ representation is then compiled using **Zig as a drop-in C++ compiler**, with the entire build orchestrated through **build.zig**, unlocking:

 - 🎯 **Multi-Target Compilation**: Generate native binaries for Windows, Linux, macOS, and beyond
 - ⚡ **Aggressive Optimization**: Leverage decades of C++ compiler optimization research through Zig's LLVM backend